Monday Night Ukulele Jam

 What about other instruments?

 The Lamorinda Ukulele Club provides a space for ukulele players to come together.
 Our bass player is the only "non-ukulele" member of our group.
-From time to time, other members may provide a bit of percussion, whip out a harmonica for a solo on a song or two, or add kazoo to a song that screams out for it, but they play ukulele most of the time.
+From time to time, other members may provide a bit of percussion, whip out a harmonica for a solo on a song or two, or add kazoo to a song that screams out for it.

 What is the format of the jam?